Alfastrek/Spotify-Data-Analysis-/README.md

-# Spotify Songs Analysis 🎵📊
+# Spotify Trends Analyser using Pandas 🎵📊

 An exploration and analysis of Spotify songs dataset using Jupyter Notebook.